Connect with others who understand.

 Keeping a food diary has helped some MyEndometriosisTeam members identify what’s causing their stomach distress.
 “Having a record to show my doctors has steered them away from the automatic IBS diagnosis (the ‘it’s just your stomach’ argument) and focus on treating the endometriosis,” shared a member.

-Some members of MyEndometriosisTeam have found relief with marijuana-based medicines, where legally available.
-“I get horrible pains 98 percent of the time when I have to “BM’ 😖😫😡,” shared one member who added, “A super-hot bath and good old Mary Jane (marijuana) is a game changer for me.
-It takes care of the pain and allows me to wean off the painkillers I’ve taken for 9 years (prescribed by my doctors).”
+Some members of MyEndometriosisTeam have found relief with cannabis-based medicines like cannabidiol (CBD) oil and marijuana, where legally available.
+“I get horrible pains 98 percent of the time when I have to ‘BM,’” shared one member, who added, “A super-hot bath and good old Mary Jane (marijuana) is a game changer for me.
+It takes care of the pain and allows me to wean off the painkillers I’ve taken for nine years (prescribed by my doctors).”

 Stool Softeners